 Inactivity timeout Specify how long to keep inactive users logged into FortiClient EMS.
 When the time expires, EMS automatically logs the user out.
 Enter 0 to keep inactive users logged into FortiClient EMS indefinitely.
 Allowed inactive days Specify the number of days of inactivity after which to disable a user account.
 For example, if this field is specified to 10 and a user does not log into FortiClient EMS for ten days, EMS disables their account so that they cannot log into FortiClient EMS.
-A user with Super Administrator permissions can reactivate their account.
-See Activating disabled accounts on page 167.
+A super administrator can reactivate their account.
+See Activating a disabled account on page 184.
 Maximum password age Specify the number of days after which to force the user to change their password.
 Enter 0 to disable this setting.
 This setting only applies to built-in users such as the admin user and EMS users.